learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 Credit Card Viewer
 ------------------

-This module provides one view, viewpay_cybersource.
-The name is a misnomer as it will display accounting information regardless of how that information was collected (Cybersource, First Data, or manual entry).
+This module provides one view, viewpay, that displays accounting information regardless of how that information was collected (Cybersource, First Data, or manual entry).
 The view shows a list of students who have invoices for your program, and summarizes their amounts owed and payment[s] so far.

 Easily Approve Financial Aid Requests
 -------------------------------------